 How Much Does the Dothan Electrical Contractor Bond Cost?

-The Dothan Electrical Contractor bond costs just $100 per year.
+The Dothan Electrical Contractor bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 Dothan requires electrical contractors to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Dothan Municipal Code Sec.
 14-41, an electrical contractor is a person that provides electrical construction work as an independent business.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.

 How do Electrical Contractors Apply for a License in Dothan?